jasonbian97/fastcod-code/Readme.md

 # How to use

 There are currently three modes that you can run FastCod
-- Mode 1 this will take your raw diffusion image (and bvec, bval) as input.
+- Mode 1 take raw diffusion image (and bvec, bval) as input.
-- Mode 2 assume you already have FOD image.
+- Mode 2 assume you already have FOD image, which is used as input.
 - MODE 3 assumes you organize your data in the HCP dataset structure.

-All of these three modes can be run with your own environment or with singularity container.
+All of these three modes can be run with your own environment or with singularity container (recommended).

 ```shell
 # build singularity image